diti0714/Circular-Silo/README.md

 **Version Control:** Git

-**Repository:** GitHub / GitLab
+**Repository:** GitHub

 Pygame will be used to implement the game's interface, object interactions, scoring system, levels, repair activities, and progression system.

-Git and GitHub/GitLab will be used for version control and development of the project.
+Git and GitHub will be used for version control and development of the project.

 ---